Veterans of 'Pingpong Diplomacy' Revisit China

 LIM: Their first visit made headlines around the world, a rapt American public watching their every move.
 Team captain Jack Howard says they had no idea what big news they'd become.

-Mr. JACK HOWARD (Team Captain, 1971 U.S. Ping Pong Team): You know, we didn't understand how important it was.
+JACK HOWARD: You know, we didn't understand how important it was.
 We found out when we came back to the United States.
 You know, we got off the plane and there was several hundred people taking pictures and on TV and people like you were asking questions.
 I said, What's going on?

 LIM: He plays an exhibition match with a Chinese opponent, not one of the original 1971 team, and he loses only (unintelligible).
 Back then, it was an open secret the Chinese were letting the Americans win some of the matches out of friendship.
 But as Jack Howard points out, it was never really about ping-pong.